TheRealFREDP3D/BanditCLI/README.md

 ## Contributing

+We welcome contributions of all kinds!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on:

+- Code style and standards (PEP 8, type hints)
+- Testing requirements and processes
+- Pull request workflow
+- Types of contributions we accept

+Quick start:
 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Make your changes following our guidelines
 4. Test thoroughly
 5. Submit a pull request

 ## License

-This project is created for educational purposes.
-Please respect the OverTheWire terms of service when using this tool.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.

+Created for educational purposes to help users learn cybersecurity concepts through the OverTheWire Bandit wargame.

+## Security

+We take security seriously in this educational tool.
+See [SECURITY.md](SECURITY.md) for:

+- Data handling and privacy policies
+- SSH security considerations
+- OpenAI API data sharing details
+- Security best practices for users
+- Responsible disclosure policy

 ## Acknowledgments